Icinga/icinga-doc/markdown/en/distributed.md

 The function of a *distributed server* is to actively perform checks all the services you define for a "cluster" of hosts.
-We use the term "cluster" loosely - it basically just mean an arbitrary group of hosts on your network.
+We use the term on your network.
 Depending on your network layout, you may have several cluters at one physical location, or each cluster may be separated by a WAN, its own firewall, etc. The important thing to remember to that for